Om-Kute/100-days-devops/day39.md

 origin  https://github.com/username/project.git (fetch)
 origin  https://github.com/username/project.git (push)
 ⬆️ 3. git push
+Uploads local commits to a remote repository.

+git push <remote> <branch>

+Example:

+git push origin main

+For the first push:

+git push -u origin main

+The -u option sets the upstream branch.

+After that, you can usually use:

+git push
 Here, origin is the conventional name for the remote repository.